The U.K., facing a scary coronavirus strain, is running a high-stakes, real-world vaccine experiment

 The variant, first detected in London and southeast England, may be 30 to 70 percent more transmissible, having evolved to bind more tightly to human cells, easing entry and replication, virologists have found.
 It may also be more deadly.

-“It’s really a serious turn for the worse, unfortunately,” said John Edmunds, a professor of disease modeling at the London School of Hygiene & Tropical Medicine.
+“It’s really a serious turn for the worse, unfortunately,” said John Edmunds, a professor of disease modeling at the London School of Hygiene and Tropical Medicine.

 Patrick Vallance, England’s chief scientific adviser, said that among 1,000 men age 60 or older who get infected, the original virus would kill 10.
 The new variant, he said, would kill 13 or 14 — an increase of at least 30 percent.